-On behalf of the Arts and Humanities Research Council (AHRC) and the Economic and Social Research Council (ESRC), since 2019 People’s Palace Projects hosts a programme of events on Indigenous engagement in research partnerships and knowledge mobilisation.
+On behalf of the Arts and Humanities Research Council (AHRC) and the Economic and Social Research Council (ESRC), since 2019 People’s Palace Projects has hosted a programme of events on Indigenous engagement in research partnerships and knowledge mobilisation.

 1. International Seminar on Indigenous Engagement, Research Partnerships and Knowledge Mobilisation (Rio de Janeiro, 2019)